rtosm/rtosm/README.md

 # rtosm

-A [Postgresql](https://github.com/postgres/postgres) database extension to provide the functionality of real-time simplification of spatial objects in Openstreetmap API Database[openstreetmap-website](https://github.com/openstreetmap/openstreetmap-website).
+A [Postgresql](https://github.com/postgres/postgres) database extension to provide the functionality of real-time simplification of spatial objects in Openstreetmap API Database which powers [openstreetmap-website](https://github.com/openstreetmap/openstreetmap-website).

 The openstreetmap API database currently support retrieving spatial data throuth the web inferface of map api v0.6.
 However, the limitation of the data retrieve is as follows: only data requests with the requested area is no more than 0.25 square degree can be processed.
 There is such a limitation because data request with a large requested area result in a scenario that all the spatial objects in that area will be read from the database and send back as response.
 The size of the response will be HUGE and the query process will badly corrupt the performance of the database.
 Things are perhaps different if the spatial objects can be filtered and simplified in the database before they are packed into a data response. the above thoughts are the motivation of this project: remove the limitations on the openstreetmap API database to make it more flexible for online visualization and online creation.